 New Zealanders enjoy family pets.
 Many families own either a cat or a dog.
+They are a usually an extra family member.

 Electric Blankets

 Many families use an electric blanket to warm the bed.
 Do not sleep with the blanket turned on.
 Make sure it is turned off during the day otherwise it may cause a fire.
 Families who do not use electric blankets will provide alternative heat such as extra blankets or a hot water bottle.